scipy-conference/scipy_proceedings/papers/juan_shishido/juan_shishido.rst

 For profanity and slang, instead of comparing frequencies across demographic splits, we compare the proportion of users who use these terms.
 Profanity was rarely used in the self-summary essay.
-Overall, only 6% of users included such terms in their self-descriptions.
+Overall, only 6 percent of users included such terms in their self-descriptions.
 The difference was not significantly significant by sex (5.8% of females versus 6.1% of males).

 Not surprisingly, slang was much more prevalent (on a per-user basis) than profanity.
-56% of users used some form of slang in their self-summary essays.
+56 percent of users used some form of slang in their self-summary essays.
 Females used slang at a significantly lower rate than males (54% vs. 57%, p = XXX).

 To compare part-of-speech usage, we first associated part-of-speech